 Change the description and res-ref-name nodes (and any others that apply to your situation; you may need to consult http://tomcat.apache.org/tomcat-6.0-doc/jndi-datasource-examples-howto.html to see if there are other things to consider) to fit your data source

 - 5. Save and close the web.xml file. - 6.
-Edit the /tomcat/conf/server.xml with a text editor. - 7.
-Anywhere inside of the <host> element, add the XML snippet shown below:
+Edit the /tomcat/conf/context.xml with a text editor.